Azure/azure-resource-provider-sdk/docs/README.md

 - [Delete Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-delete-resource.md).
 This happens when a user deletes a previously-purchased Resource.
 This happens as a `DELETE` on a Resource or its parent CloudService.
 - [Upgrade Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-upgrade-resource.md).
 This happens when a user upgrades a _Service Plan_ for a previously-purchased Resource, from a lower tier (e.g. free) to a higher tier.
 This happens as a `PUT` on the Resource.

-###Single Sign-On (SSO)
+###Single Sign-On Operations

-In addition to supporting _resource lifecycle events_, your Add-on will need to support [SSO](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-sso.md).
+In addition to supporting Subscription and Resource Operations, your Add-on will need to support [SSO Operations](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-sso.md).
 The Windows Azure Management Portal allows a user to select a previously-purchased Resource, and click the _Manage_ button.
 This signs the user into a service management dashboard hosted by the Add-on provider, without requiring the user to enter a username and password.